 - All supplementary documents should be submitted as scanned attachments in the online application form.
 Only reference letters that are not submitted electronically can be mailed to the Commission.

-- Interviews of eligible candidates are conducted in person and take place during the first half of June.
+- Interviews of eligible candidates are conducted in person.
 Date and time are fixed.

 Nominated candidates will have to submit a copy of the original academic transcript bearing all official legalization stamps to the Fulbright Commission.